 Today, the study and practice of law offers many lucrative career opportunities to our youth.
 Gone are the days when litigation was the be –all and end-all of legal education.
 With the rapid growth of trade and commerce, following the opening of economy and its globalization, the spread of democracy and the advent of new technologies, the demand for law graduates in the country is on the rise every day.
 In addition to a vast majority of lawyers who are in private practice, many corporate Houses today have now been recruiting talent from law schools in the country as their legal advisors on a regular basis, offering them handsome salaries.
 Furthermore, there is also no dearth of opportunities for law graduates in such capacities as academicians, consultants, counsellors, social and political analysts, besides careers in judiciary, politics and administration.

-Having said so much about the merits and scope of legal education in today's world, I feel bound to tell our young entrants to K.C.
-Law College that a good law student needs to work hard and literally burn midnight oil in order to get mastery over his subject.
-The profession of law is no doubt exciting and adventurous; but there is no scope for complacency in it.
-Lawyering is an on-going and continuous process which keeps on changing almost everyday.
-One has therefore, to keep pace with the new developments if one wants to stay ahead of one’s peers; this objective can be achieved by young lawyers only by constant study and hard labour.
-Further, a law student needs to have sufficient common sense with an alert and resilient mind.
-Ability to analyze things and interpret them logically are the essential requirements of a law student besides a good and working knowledge and command over English language.
-Further, by making the practitioner aware about the different nuances of legal system, legal education does also work as an aid to personality development as it develops in the learner a precise and rational approach to life and things.
+Having said as much about the scope of legal education in India to-day, I need to tell all new comers to our College that a good law student needs to work hard and literally burn midnight oil to gain mastery over the subject of law.
+The profession of law is no doubt exciting and full of adventures.
+But there is no scope for complacency in it.
+Lawyering is an on-going almost continuous process which keeps on changing every day.
+One has to keep pace with new developments to stay ahead of one’s peers.
+This objective can, however, be achieved only by constant study and hard labour.
+Furthermore, a student of law needs to have an alert and active mind together with a sufficient fund of common sense.
+An Ability to analyse and interpret things in a logical manner is also an essential requirement of every good legal practitioner.
+In the long run as legal studies pass into as aspirants character, he is bound to develop a precise and rational approach to life and things.